Aliases for SEPT5 Gene

 GeneCards Summary for SEPT5 Gene

 SEPT5 (Septin 5) is a Protein Coding gene.
-Diseases associated with SEPT5 include myeloid leukemia.
 Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
 GO annotations related to this gene include GTP binding and structural molecule activity.
 An important paralog of this gene is SEPT6.

 UniProtKB/Swiss-Prot for SEPT5 Gene